kundajelab/e2g-frontend/README.md

 ## Running development

-This project contains the [Platform](https://platform.opentargets.org/) web application.
+This project contains the [E2G](https://e2g.stanford.edu/) web application.
 To run in development mode, you can run: `yarn dev` in the root directory.

-To run only Platform `yarn dev:platfrom`

 ## Building production-ready bundle

 From the root directory run: `yarn build`.
 This will generate a production-ready bundle.

-As same as development, you can run `yarn build:platform` to scope the build only for specific applications.

 ## Copyright